No Products in the Cart

 Have you ever felt easily fatigued after a sleepless night?
 This is because sleep has a restorative effect on the body.
 During sleep, our body conserves energy and utilizes it to repair and regenerate cells, tissues, and muscles.
 Let’s take a deeper look at how sleep impacts our physical health in different aspects.

 Immune system function: The immune system benefits greatly from sleep.
 Studies have shown that sleep promotes the production of cytokines, T-cells, and natural killer cells.
 Cytokines are immune system activators and act as a defense against infections and diseases, while T-cells and natural killer cells are responsible for identifying and eliminating pathogens.
-Sleep helps in immune system functions by promoting the production of these cells.
+Sleep helps the immune system function by promoting the production of these cells.

 Cardiovascular health: Sleep is essential to cardiac functions and heart health.
-Sleep helps in regulating blood pressure and heart rate.
-During sleep, our parasympathetic system takes over, and blood pressure and heart rate decrease significantly.
+Sleep helps regulate blood pressure and heart rate.
+During sleep, our parasympathetic nervous system takes over, and blood pressure and heart rate decrease significantly.
 This pacing down allows these systems to rest and recover.
 Sleep disruption can also disrupt these systems’ regulation, putting the person at risk for cardiovascular problems.
-Moreover, sleep helps in reducing stress, both physiological and psychological.
-Stress activates the sympathetic system leading to high blood pressure and heart rate, which is bad for health.
+Moreover, sleep helps reduce stress, both physiological and psychological.
+Stress activates the sympathetic nervous system, leading to high blood pressure and heart rate, which is bad for health.
 The reduction of stress during sleep also keeps that risk at bay.
 Furthermore, with quality sleep, cholesterol levels are kept in check.
-Sleep disruption can cause alteration in lipid metabolism leading to increased cholesterol which can, in turn, cause cardiovascular disease.
+Sleep disruption can cause an alteration in lipid metabolism, leading to increased cholesterol, which can, in turn, cause cardiovascular disease.

 Hormonal regulation: Sleep is associated with the production and reduction of many hormones, which helps us maintain hormonal homeostasis.
 For instance, sleep reduces the production of cortisol, which is a stress hormone.
-Sleep deprivation causes a rise in cortisol which leads to excessive stress.
-On the other hand, the GH, or the Growth Hormone, production is increased during sleep, which helps in muscle growth.
-Sleep also plays a role in other hormonal secretions like Metabolic hormones, insulin, and thyroid-stimulating hormones.
+Sleep deprivation causes a rise in cortisol, which leads to excessive stress.
+On the other hand, GH, or Growth Hormone, production is increased during sleep, which helps in muscle growth.
+Sleep also plays a role in other hormonal secretions like metabolic hormones, insulin, and thyroid-stimulating hormones.
 Disruption of sleep patterns can disrupt the balance of these hormones and create problems in day-to-day life.

 Sleep duration and sleep health are closely related but distinct concepts.
-Sleep duration or sleep hours refers to the amount of time a person spends sleeping, while sleep health refers to the quality of sleep.
-A sufficient amount of sleep is necessary, but if sleep quality is disrupted, one won’t have a restful sleep.
+Sleep duration, or sleep hours, refers to the amount of time a person spends sleeping, while sleep health refers to the quality of sleep.
+A sufficient amount of sleep is necessary, but if sleep quality is disrupted, one won’t have restful sleep.
 Let’s look at sleep hygiene practices one can follow to maintain healthy sleep and the benefits of following hygiene practices.

 Sleep hygiene is nothing but healthy sleep habits.
 Practicing hygiene is a great way to improve your sleep quality.
-By now, we are well aware of the effects of sleep on our physical and mental health; we know that any sleep disruptions can cause the quality of our life to drop.
-Therefore, practicing sleep hygiene practices is essential to get some quality sleep.
-Below mentioned are some healthy sleep habits that you can follow:
+By now, we are well aware of the effects of sleep on our physical and mental health; we know that any sleep disruptions can cause the quality of our lives to drop.
+Therefore, practicing good sleep hygiene practices is essential to getting some quality sleep.
+Below are some healthy sleep habits that you can follow:

-Now that we are well aware of how sleep works and how important it is.
-It’s also beneficial to be aware of sleep-related disorders.
+Now that we are well aware of how sleep works and how important it is, it’s also beneficial to be aware of sleep-related disorders.
 If you constantly have sleep-related issues, even after following sleep hygiene practices, you might have some sleep disorders.
 In this section, we discuss some major sleep disorders and their symptoms.
-However, in case you think you might have a sleep disorder, it’s best to consult your doctor.
+However, if you think you might have a sleep disorder, it’s best to consult your doctor.

-Insomnia: It is one of the most common disorders.
-Around 30-40% of adults in the US reported having insomnia symptoms at some point.
-Insomnia is characterized by trouble falling asleep or staying asleep or both.
+Insomnia: Insomnia is one of the most common disorders.
+It is characterized by trouble falling asleep, staying asleep, or both.
 Insomnia can be acute or chronic.
 Acute insomnia is when a person faces symptoms for a short period due to life’s situational stresses.
 In comparison, it is characterized as chronic if one has the symptoms at least thrice a week for a month or longer.
 It can occur by itself or be related to some other underlying health condition.
 It can result in poor sleep quality, insufficient sleep, missed sleep, and other sleep problems.
 It can cause various issues in daily life, including decreased productivity, tiredness, fatigue, distress, and other cognitive functions like attention, memory, etc. A common treatment for insomnia includes cognitive-behavioral therapy and the use of sleep medicine.

 Sleep Apnea: Sleep apnea is when one experiences interrupted breathing during sleep.
 It can be of two types: obstructive or central.
 In obstructive sleep apnea, the throat muscle relaxes, leading to airway blockage, while in central sleep apnea, the brain stops sending signals for breathing to the responsible muscles.
 People with this condition experience snoring and may wake up from sleep gasping for air.
 If left untreated, it can have serious consequences.
 If you suspect you might have it, consider visiting your doctor.

-Parasomnias: Parasomnias are a class of disorders wherein one experiences abnormal sleep behavior like sleepwalking, sleep eating, bed wetting, and sleep terrors, among others.
+Parasomnias: Parasomnias are a class of disorders wherein one experiences abnormal sleep behaviors like sleepwalking, sleep eating, bedwetting, and sleep terrors, among others.
 While parasomnia is more common in children, adults can also experience it.
-These behaviors cause sleep disturbances and prevent one from getting a restful sleep and leads to poor sleep.
-It may also cause harm to the person experiencing or others around them.
+These behaviors cause sleep disturbances, prevent one from getting restful sleep, and lead to poor sleep.
+It may also cause harm to the person experiencing it or others around them.

 Narcolepsy: Narcolepsy is a neurological condition that affects one’s ability to regulate sleep-wake cycles.
 People with narcolepsy feel excessive daytime sleepiness and may experience sleep attacks and sudden episodes of falling asleep during the day.
 These sleep attacks may be accompanied by cataplexy, a sudden loss of muscle tone.
 If left untreated, it can be dangerous for the person experiencing it and others around them.

 Circadian rhythm sleep-wake disorders: Circadian rhythm disorders occur due to misalignment between your body’s internal cues and your environment or desired time to sleep.
-Sleep disruption due to jet lag is a typical example of circadian rhythm disorders.
+Sleep disruption due to jet lag is a typical example of a circadian rhythm disorder.
 There are various types of circadian rhythm disorders.
-They can be treated with hormone melatonin supplements, light exposure or other lifestyle changes as per the type of disorder one might have.
+They can be treated with hormone melatonin supplements, light exposure, or other lifestyle changes as per the type of disorder one might have.

 In conclusion, sleep holds immense significance in our lives, influencing virtually every aspect of our well-being.
 By understanding more about sleep, we gain insight into our own sleeping habits and can make adjustments to enhance the quality of our sleep and, consequently, improve our overall quality of life.
 Throughout this article, we delved into various facets of sleep and its profound effects.
 It is our hope that this exploration has offered you a fresh perspective on sleep or, at the very least, expanded your knowledge on the subject.